C3Mech/C3Mech_reduced/C3MechLite/README.md

-## Structure of this directory
+# Structure of this directory

+## Chemkin / Cantera
-In the publications, we proposed 10 different reduced mechanisms based on C3MechLiteV4.0.1 based on the speedup ratio.
-The **Chemkin** and **Cantera** folders contain these 10 mechanisms.
+These folders contain 10 different reduced mechanisms based on the speedup ratio, proposed in the publication (Both Chemkin and Cantera format).

+**Table3_all_mechanisms**
-The **Table3_all_mechanisms** folder contains all the different versions presented in Table 3 in the original publication (Table 2 in the corrigendum).
+The folder contains all the different versions presented in Table 3 in the original publication (Table 2 in the corrigendum).
 Note that the numbers of species and reactions for each mechanism correspond to the ones in the corrigendum.